Levonorgestrel: Emergency birth control

 Levonorgestrel is used in emergency contraceptive pills (ECPs), both in a combined Yuzpe regimen which includes estrogen, and as a levonorgestrel-only method.
 The levonorgestrel-only method uses levonorgestrel 1.5 mg (as a single dose or as two 0.75 mg doses 12 hours apart) taken within three days of unprotected sex.
-With one study indicating that beginning as late as 120 hours (5 days) after intercourse could be effective.
+One study indicated that beginning as late as 120 hours (5 days) after intercourse could be effective.
 However, taking more than one dose of emergency contraception does not increase the chance of pregnancy not happening.
 Planned Parenthood asserts "Taking the morning-after pill (also known as emergency contraception) multiple times doesn't change its effectiveness, and won't cause any long-term side effects."
-There is no age, I.D, or prescription required to purchase emergency contraception.
-Plan B hit the market in 1999 where it could be bought by anyone older than 18.
-However, in 2013, the rules were changed so that Plan B could be purchased at any age without ID or prescription.

 The primary mechanism of action of levonorgestrel as a progestogen-only emergency contraceptive pill is, according to International Federation of Gynecology and Obstetrics (FIGO), to prevent fertilization by inhibition of ovulation and thickening of cervical mucus.
 FIGO has stated that: "review of the evidence suggests that LNG [levonorgestreol] ECPs cannot prevent implantation of a fertilized egg.
 Language on implantation should not be included in LNG ECP product labeling."
 In November 2013, the European Medicines Agency (EMA) approved a change to the label saying it cannot prevent implantation of a fertilized egg.

 Other studies still find the evidence to be unclear.
 While it is unlikely that emergency contraception affects implantation it is impossible to completely exclude the possibility of post-fertilization effect.

+In India, levonorgestrel for Emergency birth control was sold under the brand name i-pill.
+Introduced in 2007 by Cipla as an over-the-counter (OTC) medication, I‑Pill is marketed as a morning-after pill and remains one of the most widely used emergency contraceptive brands in India.
+The brand has become so prominent that its name is often used synonymously with birth control pills among women in India.
+The i-pill brand was sold to Piramal Healthcare Ltd in March 2010.
+Since then, Piramal Healthcare holds the manufacturing and marketing rights for i-pill in India.

-In November 2013, the EMA also approved a change to the label for HRA Pharma's NorLevo saying: "In clinical trials, contraceptive efficacy was reduced in women weighing 75 kg [165 pounds] or more, and levonorgestrel was not effective in women who weighed more than 80 kg [176 pounds]."
+In November 2013, the EMA approved a change to the label for HRA Pharma's NorLevo saying: "In clinical trials, contraceptive efficacy was reduced in women weighing 75 kg [165 pounds] or more, and levonorgestrel was not effective in women who weighed more than 80 kg [176 pounds]."
 In November 2013 and January 2014, the FDA and the EMA said they were reviewing whether increased weight and body mass index (BMI) reduce the efficacy of emergency contraceptives.

 An analysis of four WHO randomised clinical trials, published in January 2017, showed pregnancy rates of 1.25% (68/5428) in women with BMI under 25, 0.61% (7/1140) in women with BMI between 25 and 30, and 2.03% (6/295) in women with BMI over 30.
-These values yield an eight-fold reduction in efficacy for women with BMI over 30 compared to women with BMI under 25.
-However, emergency contraceptives remain effective regardless of BMI.
+Hence, while there are differences, emergency contraceptives remain effective regardless of BMI.